The Wine of the Week: Willm Gewurztraminer

 About this Wine

 This sweet wine (33.7 g/l residual sugar) has a golden yellow hue and aromatics that leap from the glass.
 Bursts of honeysuckle, jasmine, apricot, roses, and spiced tea aromas.
 On the palate, it is all florals and spice, roasted pineapple and tree fruit, with a hint of petrol.
 It is full bodied with a rich, creaminess carries on forever.
-New layers of aroma continue to blossom as this wine is savored.
+New layers of aroma continue to blossom as you savor this wine.

-Though I could easily recommend this wine with any number of traditional roast pork dishes, spicy foods, and bright Southeast Asian flavors, I tasted it with a perfectly ripe, stinky Epoise and can’t imagine a better pairing after that!
+I could easily recommend this wine to lovers of Gewurztraminer with any number of traditional roast pork dishes, spicy foods, and bright Southeast Asian flavors.
+But I tasted it with a perfectly ripe, stinky Epoise and can’t imagine a better pairing after that!

 Even with the fine pedigree of being from an exclusive clos in a Grand Cru vineyard in the most heavenly place for Gewurtztraminer, this is still a very reasonably priced wine at around $25-28/bottle.
 A steal.
 Definitely try this one if you can.
 It will also age well for at least 5-10 years (though not as long as a good Riesling because of its lower acidity).